 - Establish and maintain a safe ICT learning environment within the school, including that filtering and is set to the correct level and anti-virus software it up-to-date, and ensure that the AUP is reviewed annually. - Report issues and update the Headteacher on a regular basis. - Liaise with the PSHE, safeguarding and ICT leads so that policies and procedures are upto-date to take account of any emerging issues and technologies. - Ensure there is transparent monitoring of the internet and online technologies along with a log of incidents to help inform future developments and safeguarding, where risks can be identified. - Ensure that staff can check for viruses on electronic devices and transferable data files to minimise issues of virus transfer. - Ensure that unsolicited e-mails to a member of staff from other sources is minimised Office 365 spam filter is in place, however 100% filtering cannot be guaranteed.
-Staff should refer to the Managing Allegations Procedure (Suffolk Safeguarding Children Board), for dealing with any issues arising from indecent or pornographic/child abuse images sent/received. - Ensure there is regular monitoring of internal e-mails, where: - Blanket e-mails are discouraged and should be avoided - Tone of e-mails is in keeping with all other methods of communication - Report overuse of blanket e-mails or inappropriate tones to the SLT and offer advice as required. - Make students aware that they cannot reset forgotten e-mail passwords.
-This has to be done by the e-mail administrator - Ensure that children and young people are protected and supported in their use of technologies so that they know how to use them in a safe and responsible manner.
+Staff should refer to the Managing Allegations Procedure (Suffolk Safeguarding Children Board), for dealing with any issues arising from indecent or pornographic/child abuse images sent/received. - Ensure there is regular monitoring of internal e-mails, where: - Blanket e-mails are discouraged and should be avoided - o Tone of e-mails is in keeping with all other methods of communication - Report overuse of blanket e-mails or inappropriate tones to the SLT and offer advice as required. - Ensure that children and young people are protected and supported in their use of technologies so that they know how to use them in a safe and responsible manner.
 Students are taught what to do in the event of an incident. - Promote the use of electronic communications in an appropriate way that does not breach the GDPR.
-All user are requested to remember confidentiality and not disclose information from the network, pass on security passwords or leave a station unattended when they or another user is logged in. - Highlight the need for all personal storage devices which are utilised by staff members to hold sensitive information are encrypted or password protected in the event of loss or theft. - Promote e-safety across the curriculum and have an awareness of how this is being developed, linked with the school development plan. - Provide regular updates for students and staff on e-safety issues.
+All users are requested to remember confidentiality and not disclose information from the network, pass on security passwords or leave a station unattended when they or another user is logged in. - Highlight the need for all personal storage devices which are utilised by staff members to hold sensitive information are encrypted or password protected in the event of loss or theft. - Promote e-safety across the curriculum and have an awareness of how this is being developed, linked with the school development plan. - Provide regular updates for students and staff on e-safety issues.